-Bosch posted record sales in its automotive division of over 30 billion euros, an 8% increase from 28.1 billion euros in 2010.
+Bosch posted record sales in its automotive division of over EUR30 billion, an 8 percent increase from EUR28.1 billion in 2010.
 Bosch, which has a consumer goods and industrial technology division, predicts that overall group revenues will increase in 2012.

-Fehrenbach said that the Bosch Group anticipates an increase in revenue of between 3% and 5%.
-Bosch Group said that sales in 2011 increased by 8.8% to 51.4 billion euros.
-However, pre-tax sales results increased by only 5%, failing to meet the company's target of 7% to 8% after increasing material and investments costs were taken out.
+Fehrenbach said that the Bosch Group anticipates an increase in revenue of between 3 percent and 5 percent.
+Bosch Group said that sales in 2011 increased by 8.8 percent to EUR51.4 billion.
+However, pre-tax sales results increased by only 5 percent, failing to meet the company's target of 7 percent to 8 percent after increasing material and investments costs were taken out.

 Fehrenback said that revenue growth will be driven by China, India and the Americas in 2011.
-It also predicts that the global economy will increase by about 2.5% year-on-year after a 3% growth last year.
+It also predicts that the global economy will increase by about 2.5 percent year-on-year after a 3 percent growth last year.

 Bosch had its first annual loss in decades in 2009 as new-car sales plunged due to the world credit crisis.
 However, the company has since made a comeback due to the growth in North America and Asia.
 Bosch is set to release full-year earnings on April 26, which is when Fehrenbach will offer a more detailed earnings outlook for 2012.